NSCA - National Sporting Clays Association

 Scholastic & Recreational Instructor

-Scholastic and Recreational Instructors learn the same skills as Level I instructors but have fewer prerequisites.
-These certifications are designed to qualify instructors to work with youth and beginning shooters in a safe and recreational manner.
+Scholastic and Recreational Instructor candidates learn the same skills as Level I instructors but have fewer prerequisites and less stringent standards.
+These certification courses are designed to train volunteer youth coaches to work with youth shooters and resort staff to work with beginning shooters in a safe and entertaining manner.

 • Scholastic & Recreational Instructor Course Criteria